(1) Creating intelligent machines capable of robustly operating in human environments, and

 In Robotics, we focus on problems in the fields of perception and human-robot teaming.
-We build autonomous robots able to safely and effectively team with humans, design new algorithms for coordination and collaboration, explore methods for robots to use environmental cues to make better plans, and build new methods to implicitly teach robots.
+We build autonomous robots able to safely and effectively team with humans, design new algorithms for coordination and collaboration, explore methods for robots to use contextual cues to make better plans, and create new methods to implicitly teach robots.

-In Health, we work in the areas of medical simulation and health informatics.
-We are designing the next generation of high-fidelity patient simulators systems (e.g., life-sized mannequins), that have the ability to accurately express patient pathologies in their face and interact with learners.
-We are also working on projects on the clinical side, designing new types of health IT communication interventions to improve patient safety.
+In Health, we work in the areas of health informatics, assistive technology, and medical simulation.
+We design new sensing and robotics technologies able to operate in safety-critical settings, such as emergency medicine and the ICU.
+We also work on mental and behavioral health technology for managed and home care settings.
+Finally, we are designing the next generation of high-fidelity patient simulators systems (e.g., life-sized mannequins), that have the ability to accurately express patient pathologies in their face and interact with learners.